Coding-Priest/Navigato/README.md

-# Reinforcement learning for Robot navigation
+# Reinforcement Learning for Robot Navigation

-Provided complete integration of OpenAI gym and Gazebo environment With this module, you will be able to implement gym functions on a custom gazebo environment Added support for higher level RL libraries
+Welcome to our custom integration of OpenAI Gym and Gazebo environment!
+This module allows seamless implementation of gym functions on a custom Gazebo environment, enabling you to train reinforcement learning agents for robot navigation tasks.

-Easy customisation of Gazebo-X-Gym code
+## Features
+- Complete integration of OpenAI Gym and Gazebo environment
+- Support for higher-level RL libraries for robot navigation tasks
+- Customizable Gazebo-X-Gym code for easy adaptation to your specific needs